Serving Northeastern New Jersey since 1847

 Why does this matter?

 If we think boundaries exist merely to assign people to parishes, then we care more about management than mission.
-Rather than seeing the parish is a place where the Church’s mission is brought to life, we start to see it as a place people are obliged to go for Mass on Sunday and where they’ll receive the sacraments.
+Rather than seeing the parish as a place where the Church’s mission is brought to life, we start to see it as a place people are obliged to go for Mass on Sunday and where they’ll receive the sacraments.

 Instead of seeing parish boundaries assigning people to parishes, it is more fitting to see parishes as mission outposts, executing the Church’s ministry in and for a particular geography.
 The parish has a responsibility to the people of its geography - the parish animates this outreach - but the work of the parish can (and almost always does) include people from outside of the mission field.

-Ideally, people would sign on to the mission of the Church brought to life by their local parish, but there are many reasons why this won’t always work.
+In a perfect world, people would sign on to the mission of the Church brought to life by their local parish, but there are many reasons why this won’t always work.

 If you’d like to discuss what this means - and what it means for you - feel free to get in touch with us.